In 1993, Walt Disney Productions acquired Miramax Films.

 It also terminated any distribution deals allowing competitors access to Pixar sequels or new projects—Disney would now reap those profits exclusively.

-Seeking to expand their library of intellectual property, The Walt Disney Company looked to the world of comic books and acquired Marvel Entertainment in 2009 for $4 billion.
+Wanting to expand their universe, The Walt Disney Company looked to comic books and acquired Marvel Entertainment in 2009 for $4 billion.

 This gave Disney access to over 8,000 iconic Marvel characters like Spider-Man, Iron Man, Thor and the X-Men.